What to Wear for a Walmart Job Interview

 It's a good idea to bring extra copies of your resume (if you need one), a few questions to ask the interviewer, a list of three references, a pad of paper, and a working pen to write down important details, such as the interviewer's name and title, or the date and time of your second interview.
 A resume isn’t required for hourly positions.

 Before the interview, write down things you want to remember to tell the interviewer, like your available hours or any particular experiences you feel will help you get the job.
-You might jot down, “Talk about experience working in the women’s apparel department at Sears.”
+You might jot down, “Talk about experience working in the women’s apparel department at JC Penney.”
 Review your notes while you wait in the lobby.

 Beyond the Attire